joshlong/cloud-native-workshop/README.md

 - go to the Spring Initializr and stand up a Eureka server by creating a new module called `Eureka Server` and adding `@EnableEurekaServer`.
 - Make sure this module _also_ talks to the Config Server as described in the last lab.
-- identify the service as `eureka-server`.
+- identify the service as `eureka-service`.
 - add `@EnableDiscoveryClient` to the `reservation-service`'s `DemoApplication` and restart the process, and then confirm its appearance in the Eureka Server at `http://localhost:8761`
 - demonstrate using the `DiscoveryClient` API
 - use the Spring Initializr, setup a new module, `reservation-client`, that uses the Config Server, Eureka Discovery, and Web.